Codeck

 Build lessons that can run in front of the room.

-Codeck gives Markdown presentations a native editing loop and gives Codex prompts a stage where the result is part of the slide.
+Codeck gives Markdown presentations a native editing loop, gives Codex prompts a stage where the result is part of the slide, and gives rough drafts an assistant that can propose the next useful edit.

 Open the project